-Accidents can happen to anyone with no warning, but inexperience is a big factor in many of them, as well as excessive speed.
+Accidents can happen to anyone with no warning while driving an OHRV or snowmobile.
+Inexperience and excessive speed continue to be the biggest contributing factors in the state.
 Fish and Game strongly recommends that all riders participate in a Safety Education Class.
-State law requires all operators 12 years of age and older to possess either a valid motor vehicle driver's license or have successfully completed an approved OHRV or Snowmobile Safety Education Class.
+State law requires all operators 12 or older to have successfully completed an approved OHRV/Snowmobile Safety Education Class or possess a valid motor vehicle driver's license.